 Center for Student Well-Being

-The Center promotes and fosters a holistic approach to a healthy and balanced student experience with the goal of academic and personal success for all FLCC students.
+The Center for Student Well-Being promotes and fosters a holistic approach to a healthy and balanced student experience with the goal of academic and personal success for all FLCC students.

-The Center for Student Well-Being offers a wide range of services at no cost to FLCC students.
-Services include counseling, student health, basic needs, community standards, and other well-being programs.
-Students have access to a 24/7 tele-health program offering virtual medical and mental health care.
-The Center offers students in-person appointments for counseling, preventative care, treatment of common health problems, alcohol/drug screenings, STI testing, reproductive health resources, an on-campus Food Cupboard, Emergency Funding, Flick’s Place for household items and other Basic Needs supports.
-Stop by or schedule an appointment anytime.
+The Center for Student Well-Being offers a wide range of services to FLCC students that are included in student fees.
+Services include counseling, student health, basic needs support, community standards, disability services, and other well-being programs.
+Students have access to a 24/7 telehealth program offering virtual medical and mental health care.

 Counseling Services

-The counseling services provide safe and confidential space where students can access mental health supports and services.
-Our compassionate and experienced counselors are dedicated to helping students navigate the challenges of college life, fostering emotional well-being, and empowering them to thrive academically and personally.
-The counseling staff is committed to creating a welcoming and inclusive space where students of all backgrounds feel heard and supported.
-Whether you need someone to talk to or tools to manage life’s challenges, we are here to help you achieve balance and success.
+Counseling Services provides a safe and confidential space where students can access mental health supports and services.
+Compassionate and experienced counselors help students navigate the challenges of college life, foster emotional well-being, and empower students to thrive academically and personally.
+Counseling staff are committed to creating a welcoming and inclusive space where students of all backgrounds feel heard and supported.
+Counseling Services offers students support and tools to help them manage life’s challenges and achieve balance and success.

 Student Health Services